What is an RFP? A 2026 Guide

 For new, startup companies and businesses that don’t have first-hand experience in paid advertising, running the first PPC campaign by themselves can be challenging.
 Even businesses with extensive track records may often produce poor results with their own pay-per-click campaigns.

-This particular document should entail:
+This document should entail:

 • An overview of your company